 HOLLYWOOD AND LA BREA GATEWAY

-The Hollywood and La Brea Gateway is sculptural gazebo which marks the western edge of the Walk of Fame, created by Harl West.
+The Hollywood and La Brea Gateway is a sculptural gazebo that marks the western edge of the Walk of Fame, created by Harl West.
 It was commissioned in 1993 by the now defunct CRA and filmmaker Catherine Hardwicke as a “tribute to the multi-ethnic women of Hollywood.”The actresses chosen to celebrate Hollywood’s imagined racial diversity are Anna May Wong (née Wong Liu Tsong), Dolores del Río (née María de los Dolores Asúnsolo López-Negrete), Dorothy Dandridge, and Mae West (née Mary Jane West).
 As commentary, I find it a bit dishonest.
 Dandridge often found herself limited to stereotype-reinforcing, sexually-charged interracial romances like Island in the Sun (1957), Tamango (1959), and Malaga (1960).
 Wong was rejected for a starring role in The Good Earth for being “too Chinese” and quit Hollywood to work in Europe.
-As public art it doesn’t work for me either although if there was a bench underneath it would make an interesting bus stop for Metro’s 212/312 and 217 buses.
+As public art, it doesn’t work for me either although if there was a bench underneath it would make an interesting bus stop for Metro’s 212/312 and 217 buses.

 So there you have it, my attempt to find things of interest in the heart of Hollywood.
 To be honest, there turned out to be a lot more than I expected, even after having worked in the neighborhood for about a decade.
 If you’re an architecture and/or history fan, there’s plenty of not although I do wish a bit less of it was private and off-limits.
 I remain especially hopeful, however, that Los Angeles and Hollywood will see the value in preserving and restoring the many cinemas along Hollywood Boulevard which in its heyday made it rival Broadway’s theater district as an entertainment center.